hwborchers/hwborchers.github.io/RandJulia.md

 All commands in *JuliaCall* start with a `julia_` prefix.
 It is also possible to call these commands with a `jl$` prefix by assigning the setup command to the variable `jl` (or any other valid name) with `jl <- julia_setup()` -- if the user prefers that kind of style.

-### Basic Julia Commands
+### Basic JuliaCall Commands

-To check whether Julia is working from R, type in a simple command such as calling the Julia square root funtion on 2.0 by applying `julia_call()` with the obvious meaning,
+To check whether Julia is working from R, type in a simple command such as calling the Julia square root funtion on 2.0 by applying `julia_call()`.

 ```r
 julia_call("sqrt", 2.0)
 ## [1] 1.414214
 ```

 Here the Julia square root function `sqrt` is applied to the number `2.0`.
 The argument is taken from R and converted to a Julia object, a number in this case, before applying the square root.
 The value is returned to R as an R object and can be assigned to a variable.
-In this example, in Julia no values or variables are generated.
+In this variant, no values or variables are generated in Julia.

-To execute a Julia command, use `julia_command`.
-It can run a series of Julia command, separated by semicolons and will, or will not, print the last Julia output.
+To execute a Julia command use `julia_command`.
+It can run a series of Julia commands, separated by semicolons and will, or will not, print the last Julia output, depending on whether a semicolon is appended to the last command, or not.

 ```r
 julia_command("a = sqrt(2.0)")